-At around 5:30 p.m., 20 inmates known as "The Avengers" stormed the mess hall and quickly overpowered five officers.
+At around 5:30 p.m., 20 "The Avengers" inmates stormed the mess hall and quickly overpowered five officers.
 The rioters held knives to their throats and handcuffed them.
-Over the course of a two-day insurrection, three inmates were killed by other rioting inmates.
+Throughout a two-day insurrection, three inmates were killed by other rioting inmates.

 According to authors Bert Useem and Peter Kimball in the book "States of Siege: U.S. Prison Riots, 1971–1986," the rioters lost control of the insurrection and began to fight amongst themselves, and negotiations with prison officials were immediately sought.

 "The inmates who initiated the riot were not prepared to take charge of it," Useem and Kimball wrote.
-"Danny Lehman, the Avengers' president, was quickly agreed upon as best suited for the task of negotiating with authorities and presenting the demands to the media," though Lehman was not one of the men who instigated the riot.
+"Danny Lehman, the Avengers' president, was quickly agreed upon as best suited for negotiating with authorities and presenting the demands to the media."
+However, Lehman was not one of the men who instigated the riot.

-Governor Arch A. Moore, Jr., traveled to the penitentiary to talk with inmates and set up standards on which prison authorities would build, though the state Supreme Court ruled that confinement to the small cells constituted cruel and unusual punishment, and the prison was closed.
+Governor Arch A. Moore, Jr., traveled to the penitentiary to talk with inmates and set up standards on which prison authorities would build.
+Still, the state Supreme Court ruled that confinement to the small cells constituted cruel and unusual punishment, and the prison was closed.
 Most inmates were transferred to the Mount Olive Correctional Complex near Montgomery, West Virginia, in Fayette County.

 Electrocution became the means of execution in 1951.
 The electric chair, nicknamed "Old Sparky," was built by inmate Paul Glenn.
 Nine men were electrocuted before the state prohibited capital punishment entirely in 1965.
 The original chair is now on display in the facility and is included in the official tour.

-After the prison closed, the Moundsville Economic Development Council secured a 25-year lease on the complex, part of which is maintains as a facility for training law-enforcement and corrections personnel through mock-riot drills.
-To assist teams planning and executing emergency scenarios, the W.Va.
-High Technology Consortium Foundation commissioned a interactive 3D model of the penitentiary and made the software available to the public prior to conducting a 2009 mock riot there.
+After the prison closed, the Moundsville Economic Development Council secured a 25-year lease on the complex, part of which is maintained as a facility for training law enforcement and corrections personnel through mock-riot drills.

-The prison was located on part of a large Native American burial ground that occupied much of the rise above Grave Creek that became Moundsville.
-Many prehistoric earthworks, include burial mounds, were located throughout the town.
+The prison was located on part of a large Native American burial ground that occupied much of the rise above Grave Creek, which became Moundsville.
+Many prehistoric earthworks, including burial mounds, were located throughout the town.
 The largest prehistoric burial mound in eastern North America, the Grave Creek Mound, is located opposite the main entrance to the prison building.

-A haunted attraction called the "Dungeon of Horrors" is also set up at the former prison during the Halloween season.
+A haunted attraction called the "Dungeon of Horrors" is also set up at the former prison during Halloween.